European exploration of Australia: 1820s–1830s

 In 1824 the Governor Sir Thomas Brisbane commissioned Hamilton Hume and former Royal Navy Captain William Hovell to lead an expedition to find new grazing land in the south of the colony, and also to find an answer to the mystery of where New South Wales' western rivers flowed.
 Over 16 weeks in 1824–25, Hume and Hovell journeyed to Port Phillip and back.
 They made many important discoveries including the Murray River (which they named the Hume), many of its tributaries, and good agricultural and grazing lands between Gunning, New South Wales and Corio Bay, Port Phillip.

 Charles Sturt led an expedition along the Macquarie River in 1828, becoming the first European to encounter the Darling River.
 A theory had developed that the inland rivers of New South Wales were draining into an inland sea.
 Leading a second expedition in 1829, Sturt followed the Murrumbidgee River into a 'broad and noble river', the Murray River, which he named after Sir George Murray, secretary of state for the colonies.
 His party followed this river to its junction with the Darling River, facing two threatening encounters with local Aboriginal people along the way.
 Sturt continued down river to Lake Alexandrina, where the Murray meets the sea in South Australia.
 Suffering greatly, the party had to row hundreds of kilometres back upstream for the return journey.

 Surveyor General Sir Thomas Mitchell conducted a series of expeditions from the 1830s to 'fill in the gaps' left by these previous expeditions.
-He was meticulous in seeking to record the original Aboriginal place names around the colony, for which reason the majority of place names to this day retain their Aboriginal titles.
+In this work, he depended on Indigenous guides and interpreters, such Turandurey and Yuranigh.
+With that collaboration, history records Mitchell as meticulous in seeking to record the original Aboriginal place names around the colony, for which reason the majority of place names to this day retain their Aboriginal titles.
+These include several rivers, such as the Avoca River, Belyando River, and the Cogoon River.